CUP NOODLES Museum in Osaka and Yokohama with Kids

 The museum in Yokohama is the largest of the two and is located about 8 minutes by foot from Minatomirai Station, which is less than an hour from Tokyo Station.

-There are tons of things to see and do here for kids, such as the following:
+I visited this museum before my daughter was born and really enjoyed it as an adult.
+But there are also tons of things to see and do here for kids, such as the following:

 My CUPNOODLES Factory

-This is where you can make your own cup noodles and take it home.
-Requires a ticket for entry, which you can pick up from the museum.
+This is an interactive experience for both adults and kids where you can make your own cup noodles and take it home.
+It requires a ticket for entry, which you can pick up from the museum.
 You have to pay 500 yen for your ramen as well.

 Cup Noodles Park